Florida set to execute inmate James Phillip Barnes in nurse's 1988 hammer killing

 Barnes was serving a life sentence for the 1997 strangulation of his wife, 44-year-old Linda Barnes, when he wrote letters in 2005 to a state prosecutor claiming responsibility for the killing years earlier of Patricia “Patsy” Miller, a nurse who lived in a condominium in Melbourne, along Florida’s east coast.

-Barnes represented himself in court hearings where he offered no defense, pleaded guilty to killing Miller and did not attempt to seek a life sentence rather than the death penalty.
-Miller, who was 41 when Barnes killed her, had had some unspecified negative interactions with him, according to a jailhouse interview he gave to film director Werner Herzog.
+Barnes represented himself in court hearings where he offered no defense, pleaded guilty to killing Miller and accepted the death penalty.
+Miller, who was 41 when Barnes killed her, had some previous unspecified negative interactions with him, according to a jailhouse interview he gave to German film director Werner Herzog.

 “There were several events that happened (with Miller).
 I felt terribly humiliated, that’s all I can say,” Barnes said in the interview.